 The incident or case number is usually provided by the police officer at the scene of the accident.
 But if you were injured and taken to the hospital before you could get the incident or case number, then you can contact the police department that investigated your car accident and request it.

-Some local departments may require you to file a FOIA request (Freedom of Information Act) to obtain a copy of the police report for a car accident.
+Some local departments may require you to file a FOIA request (Freedom of Information Act) to obtain a copy of the police report for a car accident in Michigan.

 Filing a police report for a car accident in Michigan

-If you have been involved in a crash that resulted in death, injury or property damage over $1,000, you must file a police report for a car accident to the nearest or most convenient officer.
+If you have been involved in a crash in Michigan that resulted in death, injury or property damage over $1,000, you must file a police report for a car accident to the nearest or most convenient officer.
 (MCL 257.622) Then, the officer must complete a UD-10 Traffic Crash Report and forward it to the Michigan State Police.

 To learn more, check out my blog post on “Michigan Car Accident Police Report FAQs.”

 Need help?
 Call the attorneys at Michigan Auto Law

 If you were injured in a car accident and would like to speak to an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
 You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.